kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 maybe i just list what i thought is important for the quality and what's wrong with our modern software development process.

 * about code review
-let's list some research record:
+let's list some research material:

 ```
 Capers Jones' ongoing analysis of over 12,000 software development projects showed that the latent defect discovery rate of formal inspection is in
  the 60-65% range.
 For informal inspection, the figure is less than 50%.
 The latent defect discovery rate for most forms of testing is about 30%.